scottoffen/grapevine/README.md

 }
 ```

-Open your prefered browser and go to `http://localhost:1234/api/test`.
+Open your preferred browser and go to `http://localhost:1234/api/test`.
 You should see the following output in your browser:

 ```
 Successfully hit the test route!